Overview

 Note

-Make sure that the target bucket has the correct access permissions and verify network connectivity.
+Ensure the target bucket has correct access permissions configured and verify network connectivity.

-OceanBase Database provides two main methods for importing data from object storage:
+OceanBase provides two mainstream methods for importing data from object storage:

-Use the INSERT INTO URL external table method
+Import using an INSERT INTO URL external table

 INSERT /*+ direct(true, 0) enable_parallel_dml parallel(32) */ INTO t1